ryanvalentin/DisqusApiPortable/README.md

-# Portable Disqus API wrapper
+# Disqus API Portable

-This is a wrapper for the Disqus public API, documented here: http://disqus.com/api/docs/
+This is a portable class library for the Disqus public API, documented here: http://disqus.com/api/docs/

 Note: This is a work-in-progress